sourmash-bio/sourmash/doc/using-sourmash-a-guide.md

 ## What scaled values should I use?

+Right now it's a bit hand-wavy, but:

 We suggest calculating all your signatures using `--scaled 1000`.
+This will give you a compression ratio of 1000-to-1 while making it possible to detect regions of similarity in the 10kb range.

+For comparison with more traditional MinHash approaches like `mash`, if you have a 5 Mbp genome and use `--scaled 1000`, you will extract approximately 5000 hashes.
+So a scaled of 1000 is equivalent to using `-n 5000` with mash.

 Again, when we have formal guidance on this, we'll link to it here.

 ## What kind of input data does sourmash work on?